AlexJoom/javascript-asana-extensions/README.md

 javascript-asana-extensions
 ===========================
 Asana has missing features when it comes to scrum development.
-Its not possible to add hour estimations on a task and sum these per person.
+It's not possible to add hour estimations on a task and sum these per person.
 This is very helpful in order to find out if the team allocation for a given sprint is fine or you need to make adjustments.

 We've spend a couple of hours creating a greasemonkey script that does this for you, based on naming conventions.